dvdsmpsn/dvdsmpsn.github.io/_posts/2021-12-09-how-to-convert-svg-to-png-on-macos-using-quicklook.md

 This will produce an 8000 pixel wide `logo.svg.png`.

-This massive image can now be used in my movie withou any scaling issues.
+This massive image can now be used in my movie without any scaling issues.